The Most Fun Things to Do in Tel Aviv with Kids

 Of course, if you’re really looking for the most memorable things to do in Tel Aviv with kids, look no further than its theme parks.
 Stroppy teens will lighten up (however briefly) on the rousing rides of the Luna Park, while Superland in Rishon LeZion has some great river rapids and rollercoasters for younger kids.
 But look, you’ve sweated through the souks and hiked along the waterside promenades…isn’t it time to cool down in Israel’s biggest water park, Yamit 2000?

 So, there are a couple of days of your vacation remaining, and all you’ve done is sat by the pool, swam in the sea and belly-flopped into the pools of the water park.
 Water has been pretty key to your desert oasis holiday.
 But there’s a nagging feeling: ‘Where will I tell my super-cultured friends back home that I took the kids?’
 Ok, we hear you.
 Run out to the Tel Aviv Museum of Art.
+It's one of the most interesting things to do with kids in Tel Aviv.
 If your children ask what Picasso’s paintings really mean, run.
 Jokes aside, they can learn about the rich history of Israel in such sites as the Joseph Bau House Museum and the Yitzhak Rabin Center.

 The best neighbourhoods in Tel Aviv for children depend on your own family’s vibe.
 One of the trendiest spots to visit is Neve Tzedek, where you can pick up some gelato ice cream and drop in and out of the boutiques.
 There’s even a playground here by the Suzanne Dellal Center.
 If your offspring are well-behaved culture vultures, they might enjoy a trip through the historic vestiges of Jaffa, an undulating historic playground in its own right.